The Beginning or the End: Historical accuracy

 The filmmakers put considerable effort into many details for historical accuracy, such as military uniforms, and the details of the Enola Gay and its crew.
 Nine of the actors who portrayed the Enola Gay crew were actual veterans of World War II.
 Guy Williams made his film debut as the bombardier who releases the weapon over Hiroshima.
 The correct names of the accompanying aircraft are shown, although the photography plane was only named Necessary Evil after the Nagasaki mission.

 By comparison, the technical details of atomic processes and the bomb's design are wildly inaccurate by intention.
 In 1947, these details were highly classified.
 No mention was made of the rich source of pitchblende supplied from the Congolese Shinkolobwe mine, and all refining of uranium was portrayed as only coming from Canadian mines.
-Another inaccuracy, independent of necessary military secrecy, is the portrayal of anti-aircraft shells bursting around the aircraft on the bombing run, as the attack on Hiroshima was not opposed.
+Another inaccuracy, introduced purely for dramatic effect, is the portrayal of anti-aircraft shells bursting around the aircraft on the bombing run, as the attack on Hiroshima was not opposed.

 The film twice refers to supposed specific leaflet drops on the target for ten days in advance of the mission warning the citizens of the forthcoming raid.
 "We've been dropping warning leaflets on them for ten days now", one crew member remarks, "That's ten days more warning than they gave us before Pearl Harbor."
 However, there was no leaflet specifically warning of an atomic attack.
 In his review in the Bulletin of the Atomic Scientists, physicist Harrison Brown called this "the most horrible falsification of history".
 Historians have debated whether any leaflets were dropped at all.

 This incident in which "Cochran" receives a fatal dose of radiation while assembling the Hiroshima bomb is a highly fictionalized reference to the deaths of Harry Daghlian and Louis Slotin, members of the Manhattan Project who died after contact with radioactive material on 21 August 1945 and 21 May 1946.
+(The deaths of Daghlian and Slotin were later fictionalized in Dexter Masters’s 1955 novel The Accident.)